BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone.md

 page_title: "bunnynet_pullzone Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
-  This resource manages a bunny.net pullzone.
+  This resource manages a bunny.net Pullzone.
 Pullzones fetch content from the origin server and deliver it to end-users.
 ---

 # bunnynet_pullzone (Resource)

-This resource manages a bunny.net pullzone.
+This resource manages a bunny.net Pullzone.
 Pullzones fetch content from the origin server and deliver it to end-users.

 ## Example Usage